 Tim says the villain had just joined the table and he had no HUD stats whatsoever.
-Unfortunately I wasn’t given any other information.
+Unfortunately, I wasn’t given any other information.
 I don’t know where we are in terms of payouts.
 I don’t know any of that kind of important MTT information – which makes this very very difficult to analyze and give correct tournament analysis from it.
-But that being said I still want to show you how to proof this hand mathematically and that’s what we’re going to talk about today.
+But that being said I still want to show you how to proof this hand mathematically and that’s what we’re going to talk about in this video/guide:

 To do this we’re going to use a custom spreadsheet that I created.
 Essentially we throw in some information, we get the EV, and then down below I created this little custom graph which shows us what are current EV looks like but also what things look like in a better case scenario and a slightly worse case scenario and for me I’m kind of a nerd when it comes to this kind of stuff so I appreciate having all the extra information at my fingertips.
 To figure out the EV of our show we just need to start filling in some simple information.